 Theme: Breakfast at Tiffany's

-Founded in 1947, the Slidell Women's Civic Club was formed to foster community service in eastern St. Tammany Parish and is open to the community for riders and sponsorships.
+Founded in 1947, the Slidell Women's Civic Club was formed to foster social, cultural, civic welfare and community service in eastern St. Tammany Parish.
 The parade starts at the intersection of Berkley Street and Spartan Drive, and follows a route northwest to Highway 11, northeast to Hwy 190, and east through town just past the intersection of 190 and Kensington Boulevard.

 Mystic Krewe of Perseus – 1:30 PM